-The AS8218 / AS8228 integrated circuits have a dedicated measurement front end, which is capable of measuring active and reactive energy, RMS mains voltage, RMS mains current as well as power factor.
+The AS8267 / AS8268 integrated circuits have a dedicated measurement front end, which is capable of measuring active and reactive energy, RMS mains voltage, RMS mains current as well as power factor.
 There are two completely separate differential current channel inputs, for measurement of both the Live and Neutral currents.
-The two current inputs may be connected to a shunt resistor (I1) and a current transformer (I2); of which the secondary winding is terminated with a burden resistor.
+The two current inputs may be connected to a shunt resistor (I1) and a current transformer (I2).
 Both current channels have programmable gains; thus it is possible to connect the shunt resistor to any of the two differential current inputs.
 The option to use two current transformers is also available.
-The AS8218 / AS8228 ICs may be programmed to accept either of the two measured currents for the energy calculation, or may be programmed to accept the larger of the two currents for the energy calculation.
+The AS8267 / AS8268 ICs may be programmed to accept either of the two measured currents for the energy calculation, or may be programmed to accept the larger of the two currents for the energy calculation.

-The AS8218 / AS8228 ICs may also be used for conventional 1-phase single current measurement applications, where only the Live current is measured.
+The AS8267 / AS8268 ICs may also be used for conventional 1-phase single current measurement applications, where only the Live current is measured.
 In this case, the I2P and I2N pins are left unconnected and the second current channel modulator can be powered down.

 The voltage channel input for measurement of the line voltage is also differential and is connected to a tap of a resistive divider of the line voltage.
-The resistive divider can be set to accommodate any line voltage standard (V{mains}) including 100V, 110V, 220V, 230V and 240V.
+The resistive divider can be set to accommodate any line voltage standard (V{mains}) including 100V, 110V, 220V, 230V or 240V.

-A 3.0 to 4.0MHz low power oscillator generates the system clock for the AS8218 / AS8228 ICs.
+A 3.0 to 4.0MHz low power oscillator generates the system clock for the AS8267 / AS8268 ICs.
 The absolute clock frequency may be calibrated on-chip.
 A low power divider is used to generate a 1Hz clock for the on-chip real time clock/calendar (RTC).
-The supply voltage to the low power oscillator, the low power divider and the RTC may be buffered with an external battery in case of mains power dips or failures, which results in the AS8218 / AS8228 ICs power supply being interrupted.
+The supply voltage to the low power oscillator, the low power divider and the RTC may be buffered with an external battery in case of mains power drops or failures.